Optimal Potential Shaping on SE(3) via Neural ODEs on Lie Groups: Simulations

 Here the translational stiffness matrix $K_\theta\in\mathbb{R}^{3\times 3}$, the rotational co-stiffness matrix $G_\theta\in\mathbb{R}^{3\times 3}$ and the damping injection matrix $B_{Q,\theta}$ are chosen as

 where the diagonal elements $\exp(\theta_i)$ ensure that the matrices are positive definite.
-Note that the conditions of Theorem \ref{thm:stability} are guaranteed: $V_Q$ is lower bounded, and for the diagonal, positive definite $B_{Q,\theta}$ also symmetry of $B_{Q,\theta}\mathcal{I}$ is guaranteed.
+Note that the conditions of Theorem \ref{thm:stability} are guaranteed: $V_Q$ is lower bounded, and symmetry of $B_{Q,\theta}\mathcal{I}$ is guaranteed since $B_{Q,\theta}$ is diagonal and positive definite.

 The control-law is then of the form

 The parameters are optimized over $1200$ training epochs, using the ADAM optimizer with decay $\gamma = 0.999$, a learning rate of $\eta = 0.001$ for the initial $1000$ epochs and restarting training at a learning rate of $\eta = 0.01$ for the final $200$ epochs.
 Additional parameters of the training are summarized in Appendix \ref{ssec:appB:Hyperparameters}, Table \ref{tab:appB:Hyperparameters_quadratic_training}.
 The training progress is summarized in Figure \ref{fig:training_progress_quadratic}, where Figure \ref{sfig:quadratic_loss} shows a monotonous decrease of the cost function over the training epochs, while Figures \ref{sfig:quadratic_th_final} and \ref{sfig:quadratic_d_final} indicate a steady improvement of the final system states with respect to the target pose.
 The resulting controller's performance is shown in Figure \ref{fig:examples_quadratic}.
 Here Figures \ref{sfig:quadratic_angle_3s} and \ref{sfig:quadratic_dist_3s} show that the controlled rigid bodies approach the target configuration.
 Figure \ref{sfig:quadratic_energy_components_average} shows that the controller uses the potential $V_{Q,\theta}$ to guide the rigid bodies towards the target pose, and that kinetic energy is quickly dissipated.